 B2B e-commerce platform ShopKirana has raised $10 million in series B funding round from Info Edge, Incubate Fund, Akatsuki AET Fund, NPTK Emerging Asia Fund, and Better Capital.

-With the infusion of new proceeds, the Indore- based company is looking to bolster its operations in major tier-II cities (small cities) which holds 30% of the Indian population in India.
+With the infusion of new proceeds, the Indore- based company is looking to bolster its operations in major tier-II cities (small cities) which holds 30% of the Indian population.

 The round came after eight of its Series A closure back in December last year.
 The investors mentioned above also led $2 million worth funding round then.